-Any student who has been absent must either bring a signed excuse from their parent or guardian, or have the parent or guardian call the office, and get a make-up slip from the office.
-Students should not be admitted to class without the makeup slip.
+Any student who has been absent must either bring a signed excuse from their parent or guardian, or have the parent or guardian call the office.
+The student has the option to get a make-up slip from the office.